belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 ## Example of Matching ##

 ### Example of confounding by sex in a large population ###
-A. Sex distribution among exposed and among non-exposed subjects in the source population
+* Sex distribution among exposed and among non-exposed subjects in the source population

          | Exposed     | Non-Exposed
 -------- | ----------- | ------------
  Males   | 8,000 (80%) | 8,000 (80%)